Inversions higher than third

-In music theory, inversions higher than the third require extended chords; the fourth inversion requires a ninth chord, the fifth an eleventh chord, etc. Regarding these extensions, the writer Marcus Miller notes that:
+In music theory, inversions higher than the third require extended chords; the fourth inversion requires at least a ninth chord, the fifth at least an eleventh chord, etc. Regarding these extensions, the writer Michael Miller notes that:

 If you're working with extended chords, there are more than two possible inversions.
 For example, the third inversion of a seventh chord puts the seventh in the bass; the fourth inversion of a ninth chord puts the ninth in the bass...

 Fourth inversion

-The fourth inversion of a ninth chord is the voicing in which the ninth of the chord is the bass note and the root a minor seventh above it.
-In the fourth inversion of a G-dominant ninth, the bass is A — the ninth of the chord — with the third, fifth, seventh, and root stacked above it, forming the intervals of a second, a fourth, a sixth, and a seventh above the inverted bass of A, respectively.
+The fourth inversion of a ninth chord is the voicing in which the ninth of the chord is the bass note and the root a minor seventh (or corresponding compound interval) above it.
+In the fourth inversion of a G dominant ninth, the bass note is A—the ninth of the chord—with the root, third, fifth, and seventh above it, forming the intervals of a seventh, second, fourth, and sixth (or corresponding compound intervals) above A, respectively.

 The chord of the ninth, having four intervals like the flat seventh, of course admits of four inversions in both major and minor...
 The...fourth inversion, ["marked"]: 642...is seldom used.